oliversong/rocketjump/README.md

 ### TODO
 * Test/debug reroll
 * Test meet someone special side
-* Make final graphics and put them in
 * Analytics
 	* How many people are queued
 	* How many people are taking notes